salma-emara/ece244-book/textbook/chapters/chapter03-classes/exercises.md

 A, C
 </pre>

-In statement A, `num_student` is private and cannot be accessed outside the class.
+In statement A, `num_student` is a private data member and cannot be accessed outside the class.

-In statement C, `get_num_instructor()` is a private function member.
+In statement C, `get_num_instructor()` is a private function member, and cannot be accessed outside the class.
 ```

 **Modified Question 9 in Fall 2018 Midterm Exam [Challenging]**